Students across U.S. to skip school as part of global climate protest

 The movement is gaining some traction in the political arena.
 Sixty students were invited to the European Parliament in Strasbourg earlier this week ahead of a climate change debate.

-Lawmakers did acknowledge the student protests in Wednesday's debate, Platt added, and with parents and grandparents signing up to join Friday's protests in Holland she is optimistic demonstrators are making a difference.
+Lawmakers did acknowledge the student protests in Wednesday's debate, Lilly added, and with parents and grandparents signing up to join Friday's protests in Holland, she is optimistic demonstrators are making a difference.

-"Children are now having their voices heard," Platt said.
+"Children are now having their voices heard," she said.
 "People aren't just saying these children should be in school, they are actually listening."